gsmolinski/tableboom/README.md

 is used in `{tableboom}`), which is available also online: [Treating Code As Data - Notes](http://rpubs.com/grzegorzsmolinski/956611).

-This package is intended to be a submission for **RStudio Table Contest 2022**.

 ## Installation

 You can install the development version of `{tableboom}` from